Bamperg History, Family Crest & Coats of Arms

 Early Notables of the Bamperg family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Bamperg Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bamperg Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bamperg family to the New World and Oceana
+Migration of the Bamperg family

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Bamperg or a variant listed above: Christophel Bamberg, who settled in Philadelphia in 1761; Wilhelm August Bamberg came to America in 1854 with his wife Karoline.
 Adam Val Bamberger arrived in Texas in 1845.